Dissipative Avoidance Feedback for Reactive Navigation Under Second-Order Dynamics: Dissipative Avoidance Feedback Control

-Note that the proposed controller is simple and can be implemented efficiently, as it only requires the measurements for the minimum distance to the obstacles and the corresponding direction.
-The following theorem summarizes the contribution of this paper related to the safety and stability of the proposed controller. \begin{theorem} Consider the practical free space $\mathcal{X}_\epsilon$ given by (\ref{eq:practicalfreespace}) with design parameter $\epsilon$ satisfies the condition (\ref{condition:1}).
-Consider the dynamics given by (\ref{eq: SecondOrderSystem}), under the controller $u$ given by (\ref{eq:controller}).
-The following statements are valid given any initial condition $(p(0),v(0))\in\textbf{int}(\mathcal{X}_\epsilon)\times\mathbb R^n$ such that $D_{a}(p(0),v(0))$ in \eqref{eq:Da} is bounded: \begin{enumerate} \item The set $\mathbf{int}(\mathcal{X}_\epsilon)\times\mathbb R^n$ is forward invariant. \item The robot's state $(p,v)$ converges asymptotically to the desired equilibrium $(p_d,0)$ or reaches a set of isolated $\omega$-limit points $(p^*,0)$, where $p^*\in\mathcal{E}$, with:
+Note that the proposed controller is simple and can be implemented efficiently, as it only requires measurements of the minimum distance from the obstacles and the corresponding direction.
+The following theorem summarizes the contribution of this paper related to the safety and stability of the proposed controller. \begin{theorem} Let $\epsilon$ be a design parameter associated to the practical free space $\mathcal{X}_\epsilon$ defined by \eqref{eq:practicalfreespace} and satisfies condition \eqref{condition:1}.
+Let $\epsilon_1$ and $\epsilon_2$ be the controller design parameters that satisfy condition \eqref{condition:3}.
+Consider the dynamics given by \eqref{eq: SecondOrderSystem} along with the controller $u$ given by (\ref{eq:controller}).
+Then, for any initial condition $(p(0),v(0))\in\textbf{int}(\mathcal{X}\epsilon)\times\mathbb R^n$ such that $D_{a}(p(0),v(0))$ in \eqref{eq:Da} is bounded, the following statements hold: \begin{enumerate} \item The set $\mathbf{int}(\mathcal{X}_\epsilon)\times\mathbb R^n$ is forward invariant. \item The robot state $(p,v)$ converges asymptotically to the desired equilibrium $(p_d,0)$ or reaches a set of isolated $\omega$-limit points $(p^*,0)$, where $p^*\in\mathcal{E}$, with:

 \item For any $p^*\in\mathcal{E}$, if the Hessian $\mathbf{H}(p^*)$ admits an eigenvalue $\lambda_{\mathbf{H}}(p^*)$ such that

 then the $\omega$-limit point $(p^*,0)$ is unstable. \end{enumerate} \end{theorem} \begin{proof} See Appendix \ref{Appendix:C}. \end{proof}